rdhelli/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs turned out to be 2 with 15,000 steps as more epochs did not improve the validation accuracy.

+#### 3.4 Update
+In the meantime, I the model some more to handle the jungle track with 2 laps of training data in that track, then after succesful testing, I also added video2.mp4 to the recordings.
+The data augmentation techniques helped to handle the sharp turns and changes in pitch.